 Property Pricing Trends - Brooklyn, NY

-Property prices in Brooklyn show some interesting trends.
-There are different contributors that could make the cost of a property higher or lower.
-They include the location, the size of the lot, as well as other factors.
-The question for people seeking invest in property is: how to find the best value?
+Property prices in Brooklyn show interesting trends.
+Different contributors make the cost of a property higher or lower including; the location, lot size, and other factors.
+The question for people seeking to invest in property is: how to find the best value?

 About the App